hoon0661/schooldb/README.md

 | `email`      | `String` | must include @ |
 | `phone`      | `String` | must be 10 digits, cannot be mixture of number and other characters / non digits only |
 | `capacity`      | `int` | must be greater than 0 |

+## Lesson Learned
+- Deleteing a student or instructor directly from the database is not valid.
+Since both entities are associated with course, first I had to remove any student or instructor from course and then delete itself.